TesTTerOrg/wwantu/README.md

-# Why?
+# Wut?!
 We are looking for a new members for our team.
 So, in order to know you a little bit we have created a challenge.

-# The Challenge
+# Our challenge
 We are looking to a way that allows us to fetch our favorites movies from **omdbapi**, and mark them as favourites.
-Why?
-Why not!

 ## Brief
 - The app must have a basic form with a "search field" and a button "search"